 China, Japan seek warmer ties against backdrop of US trade friction

-TOKYO: Japan's prime minister travels to Beijing on Thursday for his first formal bilateral summit with Chinese leaders in seven years as the Asian rivals seek to build on a thaw in ties against a backdrop of trade friction with Washington.
+TOKYO/BEIJING: Japan's prime minister arrived in Beijing on Thursday for his first formal bilateral summit with Chinese leaders in seven years as the Asian rivals seek to build on a thaw in ties against a backdrop of trade friction with the United States.

+Shinzo Abe's three-day visit is expected to carve out new scope for cooperation between Asia's two biggest economies.
+It is also expected to promote trust, which has been fragile at times since they restored diplomatic relations in 1972.

+"Japan and China are playing an indispensable role in the economic development of not just Asia but the world," Abe said in a speech at a reception in Beijing soon after he arrived.

-China has stepped up its outreach to Japan and others as it has locked horns over trade with the United States.
+In the past year, China has stepped up its outreach to Japan and others as it locked horns over trade with the United States.

-Japan, worried about China's growing naval power, is keen for smooth economic ties with its biggest trading partner.
-It must manage that rapprochement without upsetting its key security ally, the United States, with which it has trade problems of its own.
+While Japan, worried about China's growing naval power, is keen for closer economic ties with its biggest trading partner, it must manage that rapprochement without upsetting its key security ally, the United States, with which it has trade problems of its own.

 But his meeting with Xi on Friday will be the first full-scale Sino-Japanese summit since 2011.